lnfrative/project-react/docs/dev_guidelines.md

 ## Component structure

-css files should be avoided as much as possible.
+CSS files for components should be avoided as much as possible.
 To style components we use a styling template, like `styled()` from MUI.
 Components that use styled() must be defined in a styles.tsx file.

 Only the component that constitutes its body, that is, the highest level component, must be found in index.tsx.